 Looking for a cast of characters?
 Here you go!

 Mom & blog author.
 I’m a SAHM, loss mama, military wife… I am not sure how to define myself.
 This blog was born when I discovered I was pregnant with the twins.
 I’ve been blogging since 2000, I started writing on a diary site that I believe is now long gone… moved on to LiveJournal where I still maintain my private blog.
 In the past, I’ve publicly written about my pregnancy losses and grief- but if you want to read a summery of our losses, check out my dead baby post.
-Since coming out of this twin pregnancy successfully, I’ve decided to keep on blogging about the twins and the rest of our family here.
+Since coming out of the twin pregnancy successfully, I’ve decided to keep on blogging about the twins and the rest of our family here.

 I like to read, bake, and obviously blog.
-I also have been known to play a bit of World of Warcraft.
+I also have been known to play a bit of World of Warcraft and I am currently obsessed with MineCraft.
 I know, I’m a dork.
 It’s all good.
 I recently invested in a good camera and I’m attempting to learn how to use it.
 I love taking pictures of my kids, and have been attempting to improve my fauxtography skills.
 Sometimes I am witty and post funny things, other times I’m boring and blog about my day.
-I often get sucked into random crafts that I don’t finish- I am a Jack Jill of all trades, master of none.
+I often get sucked into random crafts that I don’t finish– I am a Jack Jill of all trades, master of none.

 Over the years I’ve grown and changed as a parent.
 I’ve been slowly embracing my inner hippie that was there all along.
 I’ve breastfed and formula fed.
 I’ve used cloth diapers and disposables.
 I’ve co-slept and put kids to bed in their cribs.
 I’ve made my own baby food and bought jars.
 I’ve spanked, given time outs, and I’ve used positive discipline.
 I do what works for us as a family at the time, and each individual child.